 We have a 18 place Resource Base on site for children who have complex needs.
 All children who have a place within the resource base have a Statement of SEN or an Education Health Care Plan (My Plan in Wiltshire).
 Each child follows a personalised timetable and the aim is always for every child to be included within their mainstream class during the course of the day.
 The Resource Base is split into two rooms called Rainbow Room and Sunshine Room.
 They cater for children across the primary age range and the rooms are located within the main body of the school.
 Each classroom has its own small playground and outside area.
 There is wheelchair access to both rooms.
 The resource base is currently staffed with two teachers and the equivalent of three full-time Teaching Assistants and three Teaching Assistants who support individual needs.
 Children who have particular funding attached to their My Plan or Statement may also have a Teaching Assistant supporting them.

-·We have a full time pastoral Teaching Assistant who is non-class based and supports children individually, in small groups both within and outside of the classroom.
+· We have two full time pastoral Teaching Assistant who are non-class based and supports children individually, in small groups both within and outside of the classroom.

-·There are a number of intervention programmes which the Nurture group teacher and Pastoral TA implement linked to developing self esteem, confidence, social skills and enabling children to manage their emotions.
-All children across the school can access these programmes of intervention
+· There are a number of intervention programmes which the Pastoral TAs implement, such as Theraplay, linked to developing self esteem, confidence, social skills and enabling children to manage their emotions.
+All children across the school can access these programmes of intervention.

 Outside Agency Support: